These quick sourdough discard waffles are crunchy and golden on the outside and soft and fluffy on the inside.

 There are so many delicious waffle topping to choose from.

-Add a side of maple sausage or smoky bacon for the perfect weekend meal.
+Add a side of maple sausage or top them with this Smokey Bacon Onion Jam for the perfect weekend meal.

 Want to serve these easy sourdough waffles for dinner?
-Make up a batch of my fried sourdough chicken tenders (or baked if you prefer) and serve them on top of these sourdough waffles topped with honey and hot sauce.
+Make up a batch of my fried Sourdough Fried Chicken (or these Baked Sourdough Chicken Strips) and serve them on top of these sourdough waffles topped with honey and hot sauce.

 I wouldn't recommend it.
 The freezing and thawing process would deflate the whipped egg whites.
 It would be better to cook the extra batter and freeze the finished waffles.